wallco/wallco/README.md

 My name is Wallace Correa, i'm a Civil Engineering student with emphasis in hydric and environmental resources at Federal University of Rio de Janeiro.

-I'm a statistics and numbers enthusiast, currently working as an intern in a Data Engineering team and doing undergraduate research on mathematical modeling, as well as some other personal projects.
+I'm a statistics and numbers enthusiast, currently working as a Data Engineer and doing undergraduate research on mathematical modeling, as well as some other personal projects.
 I also study web development (mainly backend-oriented), having participated in some projects, both personally and as a freelancer.

 I look forward to dive deeper into the data world and eventually get a full time position as a Data Scientist, Data Engineer or even Back-end Developer.